At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - Close contact with someone up to 48 hours before they show signs of infection

-- Contact with infected droplets from someone sneezing or coughing
+- Contact with infected droplets from someone sneezing, coughing, talking, laughing or singing

-You will likely be told to self-isolate if you have tested positive for COVID-19 or if you’ve been in contact with someone who tested positive.
+You will likely need to self-isolate if you have tested positive for COVID-19 or if you’ve been in contact with someone who tested positive.
 You may also have to self-isolate if you’re waiting for the results of a test or if you’ve recently returned from overseas.

 You should follow these guidelines:

-- You can walk in your own garden or on your balcony if you have one.
+- You can spend time in your own garden or on your balcony if you have one

 - Clean and disinfect any surfaces you touch.

-If you’re in self-isolation and you live alone you can access support with food delivery and meals.
-You can also access telehealth consultations with your GP
+If you live alone while self-isolating, you can access support with food delivery and meals.
+You can also access telehealth consultations with your GP.

 If your symptoms deteriorate, or if you have trouble breathing, seek medical attention immediately.